jsitowski/BASC-Archiver/README.rst

 BASCk(Basc-Thread-Archiver + Keybase + xclip)

 A fork of BASC-Thread-Archiver, for Linux only (currently).
+Just a script/series of instructions now, more or less.

 Props to freenode/#bash for helping me work this out, as well as BASC themselves of course.